top of page

 One of the key aspects of selecting a rug that often goes overlooked is its size.
 For area rug placement in the living room, factors like furniture placement and proportions come into play, and the proper rug size can have a significant influence over the overall look of the space.
 For instance, a rug that is too small can make a room's decor feel out of place and feel incomplete, while a rug too big can overwhelm a room.

-Use your living room rug placement guide to choose the right size rug for your living room guided by decor style, room size, and furniture placement:
+Use our living room rug placement guide to choose the right size:

 Small Living Room